brogrammer232/Crafting-an-OS-Notes-and-Insights/notes/README.md

 > **Random quote:** If you are not prepared to go all the way, why take the first step?

-So, you want to build an operating system?
-Good.
-You're exactly where you need to be.

 ## What is OS Development?